metroite/datapacks/README.md

 ## Getting Started

 Every folder in here is its own datapack.
-Datapack specific information can be found inside these datapacks.
+Download links and datapack specific information can be found inside these datapacks.

 ### Installing